Aki Kanada

 Aki Kanada (金田 アキ, Kanada Aki) is a Japanese voice actress affiliated with Zynchro.
-She is known for voicing Gingka Hagane in Beyblade: Metal Fusion, Sasuke Akatsuki in Battle Spirits: Burning Soul, Makoto in Marvel Future Avengers, Lightnin in Bakugan: Battle Planet, and Nyatoran in Healin' Good Pretty Cure.
+She is known for voicing Ginga Hagane in Beyblade: Metal Fusion, Sasuke Akatsuki in Battle Spirits: Burning Soul, Makoto in Marvel Future Avengers, Lightnin in Bakugan: Battle Planet, and Nyatoran in Healin' Good Pretty Cure.

 Biography

 Aki Kanada, a native of Shimoyama, Aichi (now part of Toyota, Aichi), was born on 18 August 1983.
 She decided to become a voice actress after hearing that her favorite manga series, Kodocha, would get an anime adaptation.

 She voiced a younger Italy Veneziano in Hetalia: Axis Powers.
-She voiced Gingka Hagane in Beyblade: Metal Fusion and reprised her role in Metal Fight Beyblade vs the Sun: Sol Blaze, the Scorching Hot Invader (2010).
+She voiced Ginga Hagane in Beyblade: Metal Fusion and reprised her role in Metal Fight Beyblade vs the Sun: Sol Blaze, the Scorching Hot Invader (2010).
 In 2013, she voiced Connie in Line Offline Salaryman, a series of anime shorts focusing on the mascots of the Line app, and she starred as Apprentice in the anime short series Koroshiya-san: The Hired Gun.

 In September 2015, it was announced that she would voice Yutaka Sasaki in Phantasy Star Online 2 anime adaptation.
 In 2017, she voiced Makoto in Marvel Future Avengers.
 In October that same year, she was cast as Rare Mita in Tokimeki Idol, a spin-off mobile game in the Tokimeki Memorial franchise.

 In 2018, she voiced Mirai in Saint Seiya: Saintia Shō.
 In 2019, she voiced Ichika in Phantasy Star Online 2 Comic and Lightning in Bakugan: Battle Planet.
 In 2020, she voiced Nyatoran in Healin' Good Pretty Cure, the seventeenth installment of the Pretty Cure franchise.
 In 2021, she voiced Gokū Impulse Gundam in SD Gundam World Heroes.